paschaldubem/Spotify_Analysis/README.md

 AFTER ts;
 ```

-MySQL incorrectly identified the "ts" column as a text format, so I created a new column, "TS_NEW," with the TIMESTAMP datatype to ensure proper identification and querying.
-I then populated it with the values from the "ts" column, converting them to the DATETIME format.
+MySQL incorrectly identified the `ts` column as a text format, so I created a new column, `TS_NEW`, with the TIMESTAMP datatype to ensure proper identification and querying.
+I then populated it with the values from the `ts` column, converting them to the DATETIME format.

 ```sql
 -- Adding a new column "TS_NEW" with a data format timestamp recognized by MySQL